NickDevoctomy/SpotifyPlaylistGenerator/README.md

 ## Features
 - View your Spotify playlists
+- View detailed playlist information with track listings
+- Direct links to open tracks and playlists in Spotify
 - Settings for application configuration
 - Spotify OAuth authentication

+## Recent Updates

+### Bug Fixes
+- Fixed issue with playlist track loading where tracks were not being displayed in the playlist detail view
+- Improved error handling and debugging for track loading functionality
+- Enhanced the track rendering component to handle various Spotify API response formats
+- Added comprehensive data validation to prevent errors with missing fields

 ## Setup and Installation